sjw10/INDE-577/Supervised Learning/5. Multi-Layer Perceptron/README.md

 While we could hard-code all of the above steps, we will be using TensorFlow to implement this algorithm.
 TensorFlow is an open sourced library designed by Google that can complete a variety of tasks, but is made especially for deep neural networks, which is exactly what the multi-layer perceptron is.
 This is what makes it the ideal choice for coding.

 # Task
 In this module, instead of using a wine dataset, I will instead be using the fashion mnist dataset.
 This dataset classifies various pictures into different categories of clothing.
-I will be implementing the multi-layer perceptron model to try to classify these types of clothing (there are ten in total).
+I will be implementing the multi-layer perceptron model to try to classify these types of clothing (there are ten types in total).